Vey27/Voice_Classification/README.md

 ### Hi All,
 <p>
  Thanks for contributing to my github.<p>
- I am learning  how to use Github.
-Testing out how this works. <p>
+ I am learning  how to use Github and I’m looking to collaborate on NLP <p>
  Lets make this voice project awesome.